 - You'll learn basic Arabic, Turkish or Persian in first year, with the option to take your chosen language on into second year.
 This opens up a range of original material from our collections.

 - You'll study the literatures, cultures, history, and politics of the Middle East from pre-Islamic times (c.550) to the present day, with the option to take courses from related subject areas.

-There’s lots of information about our undergraduate programmes in Middle Eastern Studies on the University of Edinburgh website.
+There’s lots of information about our Middle Eastern Studies programmes on the University of Edinburgh Degree Finder.
 For example, you can find out about entrance requirements, English language requirements, fees, and funding opportunities.
-You can also see a breakdown of study year-by-year, and find out how you'll be taught and assessed.

 If you’d like to study on any of our undergraduate programmes, you must apply through UCAS, the Universities and Colleges Admissions Service.
 Applications for 2022 entry open in September 2021.